Boston–Edison Historic District: History

 The land now within the boundaries of Boston–Edison was first owned by John R. Williams (who was granted a single parcel in 1822) and Thomas Palmer (who was granted three parcels in 1828 and 1832).
 These original four grants were transferred from owner to owner over the next fifty years until they were obtained by the Joy family, the Newberry family, and Edward W. Voigt.

-In 1891, Voigt, foreseeing the growth of Detroit northward, platted out the Voigt Park subdivision, consisting of seven east/west streets between Woodward and Hamilton: Calvert Avenue, Glynn Court, Schiller Esplanade, Shakespeare Esplanade, Longfellow Avenue, Edison Avenue, and Atkinson Avenue.
-Four of these streets—Schiller Esplanade (now Boston Boulevard), Shakespeare Esplanade (now Chicago Boulevard), Longfellow Avenue, and Edison Avenue—formed the Boston–Edison neighborhood.
-The location of the neighborhood park was originally to have been between Chicago and Boston Boulevards, but was later changed to be situated between Longfellow and Edison Avenues.
+In 1891, Voigt, foreseeing the growth of Detroit northward, platted the Voigt Park subdivision, consisting of seven east–west streets from Woodward and Hamilton: Calvert Avenue, Glynn Court, Schiller Esplanade, Shakespeare Esplanade, Longfellow Avenue, Edison Avenue, and Atkinson Avenue.
+Four of these streets—Schiller Esplanade (now Boston Boulevard), Shakespeare Esplanade (now Chicago Boulevard), Edison Avenue and Longfellow Avenue—formed the Boston–Edison neighborhood.
+The original location of the neighborhood park was originally to have been between Chicago and Boston Boulevards, but was later changed to be situated between Longfellow and Edison Avenues.

-Voigt Park subdivision was immediately incorporated into the City of Detroit.
+The Voigt Park subdivision was immediately incorporated into the City of Detroit.
 Voigt platted spacious lots and set building restrictions that established the unique character of the neighborhood.
-His vision was followed by Truman and John Newberry, who platted the West Boston Boulevard Subdivision between Hamilton and 12th Street (now "Rosa Parks Boulevard") in 1913.
+His vision was followed by Truman and John Newberry, who platted the West Boston Boulevard Subdivision between Hamilton and 12th Street (now known as "Rosa Parks Boulevard") in 1913.
 The subdivision included lots on West Boston, Chicago, Longfellow, and Edison, as well as on Atkinson to the south.
 In 1915, Henry B. Joy platted the Joy Farms Subdivision between 12th Street and Linwood.
 This subdivision included lots on the same seven streets originally platted by Voigt.
 Both of these subdivisions were annexed by the City of Detroit by 1915.

-The first homes built in the Boston–Edison Historic District were occupied in 1905, with the majority of the homes built between 1905 and 1925.
+The first homes built in the Boston–Edison Historic District were occupied starting in 1905, with the majority of the homes built between 1905 and 1925.
 Each of the homes in the neighborhood is unique.
 Architectural styles represented include English Tudor revival, Roman and Greek Revival, French Provincial, Colonial Revival, Italian Renaissance, Prairie Style, and Vernacular.
 These homes range in size from modest two-story vernaculars to massive mansions set on sprawling grounds.
-Although the homes are unique in style, homes along the streetscape are generally uniform in roofline, scale, setback from the street, and in the use of stone, brick or wood construction.
+Although the homes are unique in style, homes along the streetscape are generally exhibit uniformity in roofline, scale, setback from the street, and the materials used, including stone, brick or wood construction.
 This uniformity creates a gracious suburban ambiance.